Because a virtual conference can offer just as much value as an in-person event.

 2. Highlight the advantages of a virtual conference

 Sure, there are some aspects of an in-person event that can’t be matched virtually.
-It’s not as easy to make a new connection by striking up a conversation during a networking happy hour, for example.
+Unlike trade shows or in-person conferences, it’s not as easy to form partnerships or even just make a new connection by striking up a conversation during a networking happy hour.

-But that doesn’t mean you can’t think outside of the box and create virtual experiences that mirror IRL events.
-Start a unique hashtag, for example, and encourage attendees to share key takeaways, speaker quotes, and spark dialogues on their social media pages (while someone from your company does the same).
+But that doesn’t mean you can’t think outside the box and create virtual experiences that mirror IRL events.
+Start a unique hashtag to make conversations easy to find, for example.
+You can encourage attendees to share key takeaways, speaker quotes, and spark dialogues on their social media pages (while someone from your company does the same).

 Other benefits of a virtual conference include:

-- Making it easy to record and share specific sessions
+- Making it easy to record, rewatch, and share specific sessions

-- Allowing attendees to check out material at their convenience, not on a set schedule (which also means that they won’t have to choose between sessions)
+- Allowing attendees to check out material at their convenience (which also means that they won’t have to choose between sessions)